thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 ---

-Thanks to Amjith Ramanujam, author of the wonderful [pgcli](https://github.com/dbcli/pgcli) and other interactive REPLs for comments.
+Thanks to Amjith Ramanujam, author of the wonderful [pgcli](https://github.com/dbcli/pgcli) and other interactive REPLs, for feedback about these features and for pointing out that Python Prompt Toolkit already implements the first one.